Freedom in the World

 Political Rights (1 = best, 7 = worst)

-New Zealand is an electoral democracy and a member of the Commonwealth.
+The unicameral House of Representatives has 121 members with three-year terms.
 A mixed-member electoral system combines voting in geographic districts with proportional representation balloting.
-The unicameral Parliament, or House of Representatives, has 121 members who are elected to three-year terms.
-The prime minister, the head of government, is the leader of the majority party or coalition and is appointed by the governor-general, the ceremonial head of state representing Queen Elizabeth II.
+The prime minister, the head of government, is leader of the majority party or coalition and is appointed by the governor-general, the ceremonial head of state representing the British monarch.
 Jerry Mateparae, a former military chief and head of the intelligence agency, has served as governor-general since 2011.
 He is the second Maori to hold this post.

 B. Political Pluralism and Participation: 15 / 16

-The two main political parties are the center-left Labour Party and the center-right National Party.
+The two main political parties are the center-left Labor Party and the center-right National Party.
 Smaller parties include the Maori Party, the New Zealand First Party, and the United Future Party.
-Seven of Parliament’s constituency seats are reserved for the native Maori population.
+Seven of the parliament’s constituency seats are reserved for the native Maori population.
 The Maori Party, the country’s first ethnic party, was formed in 2004 to advance Maori rights and interests.